andrii-prashcharuk/image-free-website/README.md

 graphics here are SVG and HTML elements embedded in the source code what means they are small and doesn’t required additional requests to the server.
 The web page is 100% responsive and looks great on mobile and desktop devices.
-The size of the compiled project is 374KB only!
+The size of the compiled and gziped project is 113KB only!

 You can see this project live at [https://prashchar.uk](https://prashchar.uk).